-$MP\Pi4A10$ network field is located in upper left C1 cabinet part.
-It is designed as unique compact mechanical module with integrated command, protection and signaling elements and connecting elements for connection to network and rectifiers, located on the carrier board.

-Network field also includes MMH board for network voltage measuring, all three phases.
+Network field MRP8A10 is realized as compact unique module with command, protection and signaling elements unified on its front board and connection elements to network and rectifiers on the carrier board.
+Network field also includes MMH board for phase voltage measuring.